DimpleKari/Hyperspectral-Image-Classification-Deep-Learning/README.md

 ## Results

-- Accuracy Comparison graphs results are saved in the results/ folder.
+- Accuracy & Compuational Time Comparison graphs results are saved in the results/ folder.
 - A comparison across CNN and ResNet architectures with 8 feature engineering techniques is provided in accuracy_summary.xlsx.